ajitdube/DocuSign-eSignature-SDK-2010/Java/LoanSample/LoanCo/Readme.txt

 For X509 (ssl certificate) authentication:

--	Uncomment the Authentication: Username Token + X509 section of LoanCo/WEBINF/ docusign-servlet.xml.
+-	Uncomment the Authentication: X509 with Integrators Ke section of LoanCo/WEBINF/ docusign-servlet.xml.
 -	Set the following properties in LoanCo/src/config.properties:
 	-	[REPLACE WITH DOCUSIGN INTEGRATORS KEY]